codewitch-honey-crisis/retro_clock/article.md

 #### index.clasp

 `/www/index.clasp` on the other hand, is far more interesting.
 I will be covering parts of it, as the entire thing is quite long due to the timezone information.
-ClASP pages work like classic Microsoft ASP except instead of VBScript or JScript in the backing code, it's C or C++. `<% %>` and `<%= %>` context switch from HTML or otherwise textual content to C/++ code.
+ClASP pages work like classic Microsoft ASP except instead of VBScript or JScript in the backing code, it's C or C++. `<% %>` and `<%= %>` context switch from HTML or otherwise textual content to C/++ code:

 ```asp
 <%@status code="200" text="OK"%>